Catalysing Connections for Adolescent Health and Wellbeing

 - Achieve the best health-related outcomes for young people after release from detention.

-Catalysing Connections for Adolescent Health and Wellbeing aims to bring people together from different disciplines and sectors to discuss the interface between research and policy in adolescent health and wellbeing.
+To help enact our vision, the CAH run a series of networking events, Catalysing Connections for Adolescent Health and Wellbeing with interested stakeholders.
+These events bring people together from different disciplines and sectors to discuss the interface between research and policy in adolescent health and wellbeing.
+Please visit the page for further information and to watch past events.

 Children and adolescents who come into contact with the youth justice system are distinguished by complex health problems, typically set against a backdrop of trauma and entrenched disadvantage.
 Youth detention can compound mental health problems but may also provide opportunities to identify and initiate treatment for undiagnosed health problems.
 The available evidence suggests that long-term health outcomes for justice-involved young people are typically poor.

-This Catalysing Connections will involve a panel discussion with thought leaders in criminal justice, adolescent health, human rights law, youth services, and research.
+This Catalysing Connections event involved a panel discussion with thought leaders in criminal justice, adolescent health, human rights law, youth services, and research.

 Prof Stuart Kinner, Head, Justice Health Group, Centre for Adolescent Health, MCRI and University of Melbourne